SoliDualSPHysics: An extension of DualSPHysics for solid mechanics with hyperelasticity, plasticity, and fracture: Formulation

-\item $J_2$ plasticity is predicated on volume-preserving plastic flow ($\det(\mathbf{F}_p) = 1$).
-The multiplicative decomposition automatically preserves this constraint geometrically through the structure $\mathbf{F} = \mathbf{F}_e\mathbf{F}_p$ \cite{Lee1969}.
-In contrast, ensuring $\mathrm{tr}(\dot{\mathbf{E}}^p) = 0$ in the additive framework does not guarantee plastic incompressibility at finite strains, particularly under complex loading paths involving large rotations \cite{Simo1998}. \end{enumerate} \end{remark}
+\item $J_2$ plasticity is predicated on volume-preserving plastic flow.
+In the present multiplicative formulation, this constraint is enforced at the algorithmic level, up to numerical tolerance, by combining a deviatoric exponential-map update with the isochoric projection \Eqref{eq:Fp_iso_proj} applied to $\mathbf{F}_p$ \cite{Lee1969,Simo1992,Simo1998}.
+In contrast, enforcing $\mathrm{tr}(\dot{\mathbf{E}}^p)=0$ in an additive framework does not, in general, guarantee plastic incompressibility at finite strains, particularly under complex loading paths involving large rotations \cite{Simo1998}.